 I also work with children in a counselling capacity.
 I provide a safe and neutral place for children to express their feelings and thoughts about the separation and re-structuring of their family.
 I provide them with basic information about separation in order to normalize aspects of the experience as well as coping skills.
 Counselling may take place over an extended period of time according to the needs of the children and family.
 Besides ‘talk therapy’, I often use art and play therapy during our sessions.

-A Parenting Plan describes parenting arrangements that pertain to the care of the child/ren.
-It includes parenting time and parental responsibilities.
-Foremost the plan addresses the best interests of the child and it also takes into account practical needs of both parents.
-Divorce Coaches can supply the parents with a Parenting Plan template and assist them in the development of a plan.
+A Parenting Plan addresses short and long-term needs of children and their families.
+The Plan includes sections on parenting time as well as parental responsibilities.
+Divorce Coaches can supply the parents with a Parenting Plan template and assist them in the development of the plan.